s1nghularity/bb-server/README.md

     Route: app.get('*')

--Function: Serves index.html file from build directory when any unmatched requests are made.
+- Function: Serves `index.html` file from build directory when any unmatched requests are made.

 PUT